 Many of our members are workplace trade union shop stewards and over 20 have won representation on their trade union national executive committee.

 The Socialist consistently reports on developments in the trade union movement and on battles, for example, against low pay and privatisation.

 And much more ...

 We fight against all cuts in jobs, services and benefits; against student tuition fees and against privatisation.
 We campaign for decent pay, pensions, benefits, and student grants.

 We campaigned against the wars on Iraq and Afghanistan and other military interventions by imperialist powers.
 We fight for a socialist world free of war, terrorism and racism.

 We campaign to stop the destruction and pollution of our environment.

-The Socialist Party contests elections across the country.
-Since 2010 we have done this as part of the Trade Unionist and Socialist Coalition (TUSC).
+The Socialist Party has contested elections across the country.
+Since 2010 this was done as part of the Trade Unionist and Socialist Coalition (TUSC).